 Brian C. Madsen <firstname.lastname@example.org>

-Writer/Director David Paulsen was told by Golan-Globus that he had one month to have a screenplay ready that could be shot for under a million dollars and that could feature Klaus Kinski, who was under contract.
+Writer and Director David Paulsen was told by Producers Menahem Golan and Yoram Globus that he had one month to have a screenplay ready that could be shot for under a million dollars, and that could feature Klaus Kinski, who was under contract.
 Paulsen also had only one month to secure a crew and shooting locations.
 See more »

 In the note that Julie reads is different from the note seen.